-Fritz Lang continues his take-no-prisoners indictment of America’s curious relationship with crime; this time he presents the thesis that an innocent man can be a pawn in cosmic game of injustice.
-Three-time loser Henry Fonda, the glummest actor in ’30s films, doesn’t mean to rob or kill, but gosh darn it, They Made Him a Criminal.
-Those considerations aside, it’s a wonderful cinematic achievement, made all the better by a decent digital restoration.
+Fritz Lang continues his take-no-prisoners indictment of America’s curious relationship with crime, this time with the thesis that an innocent man can become a pawn in cosmic game of injustice.
+Three-time loser Henry Fonda, the glummest actor in ’30s films, doesn’t mean to rob or kill.
+But gosh darn it, They Made Him a Criminal.
+Those considerations aside, it’s a wonderful cinematic achievement made all the better by a decent digital restoration.

 You Only Live Once